Adoption Center-Shelter: Tues-Sun | Noon-6pm

 To learn more about this program or to make an appointment, please call 360-213-2632.

-For spay/neuter options for both dogs and cats of low-income families, please visit the People United for Animals website.
+For alternative spay/neuter options for both dogs and cats of low-income families, please visit Second Chance Companions.

 For more information or to request immediate boarding for qualified cases, contact: